zpl-license/zpl-license.github.io/README.md

 For web applications using the License please put a changelog or allow users to view modifications.txt

 Thank you for using the ZPL License!
+---
+# My Mission Statement
+> I want everyone to have free and open source software and I will not stop until it is finished I support the FSF https://fsf.org